top of page

 Any designer product names, logos, brands, and other trademarks or images featured or referred to within couturepatternmuseum.com and/or on any social media forum are the property of their respective trademark holders.
 These trademark holders do not sponsor or endorse couturepatternmuseum.com or any of its products or comments.
 We declare no affiliation, sponsorship, or partnerships with any designer-registered trademarks. couturepatternmuseum.com operates independently as an educational museum website. couturepatternmuseum.com does not claim any right to any of the designer trademarks, logos, or brands referred to within this website.
 If you have any questions or concerns, please check out our Terms of Use or get in touch with us here.

-The Museum reserves the right, in its sole discretion and to the extent permitted by applicable law, to deny, suspend, restrict, revoke, or terminate access to any person, account, visitor, member, researcher, volunteer, contractor, instructor, attendee, or organization whenever the Museum reasonably determines such action is necessary to protect its collections, educational mission, staff, volunteers, visitors, operations, legal rights, intellectual property, safety, security, or reputation.
+Access Policy & Operational Terms: The Museum reserves the right, in its sole discretion and to the extent permitted by applicable law, to deny, suspend, restrict, revoke, or terminate access to any person, account, visitor, member, researcher, volunteer, contractor, instructor, attendee, or organization whenever the Museum reasonably determines such action is necessary to protect its collections, educational mission, staff, volunteers, visitors, operations, legal rights, intellectual property, safety, security, or reputation.
 Website technologies evolve over time.
 The Museum may add, remove, or modify service providers, analytics tools, payment processors, educational platforms, and other technologies.
 This Privacy Policy will be updated to reflect material changes in our privacy practices.

 bottom of page